- Free Legal Advice In Houston: Low Income Lawyers To Help You With Legal Issues

 - Foreclosure Prevention Project – Provides assistance preventing or delaying foreclosure, offers advice, possible representation in court

-- Health Care – Help navigating legal issues surrounding Medicaid, Medicare, nursing home problems, private insurance, denial at an ER, and more.
+- Health Care – Help navigating a legal issue related to Medicaid, Medicare, nursing home problems, private insurance, denial at an ER, and more.

 - Housing – Eviction defense, utilities shut off, property tax problems, landlord breach of duty to repair, housing discrimination